runpod-workers/worker-template/README.md

 ### Test Handler

 This workflow will validate that your handler works as expected.
+You may need to add some dependency installations to the `CI-test_handler.yml` file to ensure your handler can be tested.

 The action expects the following arguments to be available: